- Course Number:

 This is designed for second year veterinary technology students and is a graduation requirement for the Associates Degree in Applied Sciences in Veterinary Technology.
 Credits in this course are not transferable to a four year school towards a baccalaureate degree.

-The text required for this course is Pharmacology for Veterinary Technicians, Second Edition, Bill, 1997 ISBN-0-8151-0902-4
+The textbook required for this course is Clinical Pharmacology and Therapeutics for the Veterinary Technician, by Robert Bill.

 Intended Outcomes for the course